 Select one of three targets identified by scientists and engineers working on the Cassini Mission.
 Your mission is to research the targets and decide which is the most scientifically valuable.
 You are then invited to submit your 500-word case to us.
 All submissions will then be judged by Professor Carl Murray, the only UK member of the Cassini Imaging Team.
-He will choose three winners in different agegroups:
+He will choose three winners in different age groups:

+- 10-12 years old

-1. 11- 13 years old
+- 13-15 years old

-3. 17-18 years old
+- 16-18 years old

 How to Enter

-Watch/read the information about each of the different targets below and carry out your own research into the targets.
+Watch/read the information about each of the different targets and carry out your own research into the targets.
 Once you have completed your essay you should submit it here.
 If you have any questions, get in touch.
-The deadline for entries is the 3 December and you need to be at aged 11-18 years old and attending school in the UK and Ireland.
-Information on competitions in other countries can be found here.
+The deadline for entries is 5pm 3rd April and you need to be at aged 10-18 years old and attending school in the UK (for Scotland contact John Pressly).
+Information on competitions in other European countries can be found here.

-- 14-16: James Palmer, Ardingly College
+- 14-16: James Palmer from Ardingly College chose Titan

 - 17-18: Wong Ting Fung from Ardingly College makes his argument for Titan, Enceladus and Tethys

 The winners were invited to join an editorial team and they produced a magazine for young people which has just been distributed nationally and is available to download here: